- Super Finish Max

 Prepare the Paint

 I wanted to match the silvery grey tones in my aged wood headboard I’d just built so I mixed my own color of grey.
-You can see my DIY Rustic Headboard Out of Shiplap tutorial and how I used my Super Finish Max to stain wood in this video tutorial.
+You can see my DIY Rustic Headboard Out of Shiplap tutorial and how I used my Super Finish Max (there is also the classic Finish Max) to stain wood in this video tutorial.
 To get the right tone of grey, I took light grey chalky type paint and mixed in some copper metallic paint for the base.
 I then added a little dark grey a few teaspoons at a time and mixed it until I achieved the tone I wanted.
 Last, I added water to thin the paint until I reached the consistency of latex paint.

 Protect Your Surroundings